Las Vegas is well-known for its glitz and glam. But near Las Vegas lies a multitude of wonderful hikes just waiting for visitors to explore.

 Red Rock Canyon

 Red Rock Canyon is very close to downtown Las Vegas.
-You can get there in 30 minutes or less driving.
-It’s part of the Mojave Desert and it offers incredibly beautiful rock formations in a multitude of colours.
+It is part of the Mojave Desert and it offers incredibly beautiful rock formations in a multitude of colours.

 There’s also limestone in the rocks at Red Rock Canyon.
-This limestone was created over 500 million years ago when Red Rock Canyon was underwater.
+Geological formations are a must see here.
+Limestones were created over 500 million years ago when Red Rock Canyon was underwater.
 This is a historic and geologically magnificent place where you can find fossils of marine life and, even, dinosaurs!

-The top trails at Red Rock are Calico Tanks and Ice Box Canyon.
-Calico Tanks is a 2.5 mile out and back trail that’s rated moderate.
-You’ll get to climb at times, so it’s quite fun.
+The top trails at Red Rock are Calico Tanks and Ice Box Canyon Trail.
+Calico Tanks Trail is a strenuous trail that is 2.5 mile out and back trail that’s rated moderate.
+The ridge trail is a fun day hike.

 The Sloan Canyon Conservation Area is another great site for hiking near Las Vegas.
-It’s also very close to downtown, and it only takes 20 minutes to get there.
+It’s also very close to downtown, and it only takes 20 minutes to get there, perfect for beginner hikers.

 The Sloan Canyon area offers a unique opportunity to explore Archaic art.
 There are over 300 rock art panels and over 1,600 designs here.